Usage

 any clothes worn for swimming

-teeshirt: a simple, usually cotton, usually relatively cheap,
+teeshirt: a simple, usually cotton, usually relatively inexpensive,

 short-sleeve shirt without frills.